VSI OpenVMS x86-64 V9.2-3

 It has been reported that a VMware guest does not boot when a second SATA controller is added to the configuration.
 In their case, removing the second SATA controller eliminates the issue.

 VSI has not observed boot issues when adding a second SATA controller during testing.
-If you encounter this situation, please report your issue via the VMS Software Service Platform.
+If you encounter this situation, please report your issue to VSI support.

 6.7.
 Boot Manager Displays Incomplete List of Bootable Devices